The Ultimate Guide to Potting Columnar Cactus

 Potting Instructions

-7. Carefully remove your rooted cactus cutting from the perlite and place it between the two rocks;
+3. Carefully remove your rooted cactus cutting from the pot it was rooting in and place it between the rocks;

-10. Place the cactus back in the same place it was rooting;
+7. Place the cactus back in the partly shaded position it was rooting;

-11. Leave it to settle into its new home for a week or two before moving into the sun.
+8. Leave it to settle into its new home for a week or two before moving into a full-sun position.

 Previous